marad/blog/_posts/2015-07-31-custom-java-8-collectors.md

 Not very exciting but does the job.
 I guess we could use `UNORDERED` here as well.

-Finally you can see whole implementation [here][code].
+Finally you can see whole implementation [here][example].
 Having this collector we can simply use it to find the most popular element in collection of any type:

 {% highlight java %}